Mark Walker (songwriter)

 Mark Walker (1846–1924) was a fisherman and songwriter from Tickle Cove, Bonavista Bay, Newfoundland (now Newfoundland and Labrador).
 He is best remembered for writing the song "Tickle Cove Pond".

-Mark Walker was born in Tickle Cove, Bonavista Bay, Newfoundland and Labrador in 1846.
+Walker was born in Tickle Cove, Bonavista Bay, Newfoundland and Labrador in 1846.
 He married Mary Downey of Coachman's Cove on August 30, 1873, and moved to Sweet Bay, Bonavista Bay around 1875.
 There he worked as a fisherman, a boat builder, and the first postmaster of Sweet Bay.

 Some of the songs written by Mark Walker include: